-Grilled Pesto Tomato Flatbread Pizza is restaurant-worthy pizza that’s so fast and easy to whip up any night of the week.
+Grilled Pesto Tomato and Mozzarella Flatbread Pizza is restaurant-worthy pizza that’s so fast and easy to whip up any night of the week.
+It’s ideal for hot summer nights because there’s no oven required.

 Don’t you love it when you find little treasures at the bottom of your freezer?
-I’m really good at saving little scraps of things that can be really useful and totally lifesaving – like Parmesan cheese rinds to perk up soup, or the ends of French bread to make fresh breadcrumbs.
+I’m good at saving little scraps of things that can be useful and lifesaving.
+Like Parmesan cheese rinds to perk up soup or the ends of French bread to make fresh breadcrumbs.

 And I always have a few bags of cranberries at the bottom of the freezer, and sometimes when I think there’s nothing to eat, I spy a stray veggie burger that escaped its open box.
 Unfortunately, I’m also fairly guilty of freezer neglect, so I usually don’t find those things until years later.
 Eeek.